 If you have Lyme disease, reading this graphic novel may be a little like flipping through the pages of your life.

-Of course, all of our stories are different, but like author, Phil Gerigscott, many of us were sick for a long time with unusual symptoms and had a great deal of difficulty getting a diagnosis.
+Of course, all chronic illness stories are different, but like author, Phil Gerigscott, many of Lyme patients were sick for a long time with unusual symptoms and had a great deal of difficulty getting a diagnosis.

 Phil has written his Lyme memoir in comic-form compiled into a graphic novel.
 It's his story about contracting Lyme, finding a diagnosis (in New Zealand), and beginning treatment.
 For Phil, these things happen to coincide with marrying his wife, Emma, and starting a life together, which you can imagine makes for some interesting moments.